November 04, 2021

 - Verify hourly backups

-Datto Continuity for Microsoft Azure was purpose-built for MSPs, offering simplified management for SMB environments at scale and flat-fee pricing.
+Datto Backup for Microsoft Azure was purpose-built for MSPs, offering simplified management for SMB environments at scale and flat-fee pricing.

 Building BCDR for IaaS